CINSF Balanced Fund (Default Option)

-To produce rates of return over time that are in excess of inflation by investing more of the assets in growth assets while keeping the probability of a negative return at medium levels.
+To produce rates of return over time that are sustainably higher than those of the Conservative option, but less volatile than the Growth Option, returns which exceed inflation by a realistic amount.
+This is done by investing a significant percentage (60%) of the fund in growth assets (world stock markets) while keeping the probability of a negative return at moderate levels.

 Total Fund Return is the Investment Fund return net of investment manager fees